THE NIGHT RIDERS

 While Solomon pursues that mission, with results that threaten his friendship with Mahalia, the Confederate noose tightens around Harpers Ferry.
 Only a daring plan can save the regiment.
 Can Solomon trust his colonel?
 Can he trust his own military ability?
 And can he trust Mahalia with his heart?

 This book contains a period map, photos, and illustrations, and an author's note about the actual events that the story is based on.
+It is available as a 130-page trade paperback.

 What Others Are Saying